For the Masses: Release

 The compact disc release features a notoriously poor use of HDCD encoding.
-When decoded as HDCD, one channel signals a -4 dB gain adjustment throughout, making it noticeably quieter than the other.
+When decoded as HDCD, one channel signals a −4 dB gain adjustment throughout, making it noticeably quieter than the other.
 If played as a regular CD, however, the gain adjustment information is ignored.

 The Smashing Pumpkins version of "Never Let Me Down Again" was originally released a few years previously as a B-side for "Rocket".
 Billy Corgan of the Smashing Pumpkins performed the song "Never Let Me Down Again" with Depeche Mode at the KROQ Acoustic Christmas concert in 1998.
 The "World in My Eyes" cover by the Cure also appears on the Cure box set Join the Dots.

 Rammstein released their cover of "Stripped" as a single, accompanied by a controversial music video, directed by Philipp Stölzl, which uses excerpts from Olympia, a Leni Riefenstahl documentary film covering the 1936 Olympic Games in Berlin.
 The single charted at No. 14 in Germany.
 A live version is available on the Völkerball DVD.

 Reception

-In his critical review for Allmusic, Stephen Erlewine writes that Depeche Mode songs are "difficult to cover without replicating the original arrangements" and that only a few bands succeeded in making the songs their own.
-He singles out the versions from Smashing Pumpkins, The Cure, Gus Gus, and Rammstein, stating that "they're almost good enough to make the overall mediocrity of the album worthwhile."
+In his critical review for AllMusic, Stephen Thomas Erlewine writes that Depeche Mode songs are "difficult to cover without replicating the original arrangements" and that only a few bands succeeded in making the songs their own.
+He singles out the versions from the Smashing Pumpkins, the Cure, Gus Gus, and Rammstein, stating that "they're almost good enough to make the overall mediocrity of the album worthwhile".

 NME states that this tribute album is "not about investigating Depeche Mode's legacy, but massaging swollen egos".
-The Smashing Pumpkins and The Cure are commended for attempting something different while the rest of the entries fail in adding their own twist to the songs and are hoping for "some controversy-free exposure".
+The Smashing Pumpkins and the Cure are commended for attempting something different while the rest of the entries fail in adding their own twist to the songs and are hoping for "some controversy-free exposure".